text-mask/text-mask/componentDocumentation.md

 ## `pipe`

-`pipe` is a function that you can provide that gives you an opportunity to modify the conformed value before it is displayed on the screen.
+You can provide a `pipe` function that will give you the opportunity to modify the conformed value before it is displayed on the screen.

 The `pipe` receives: